-The Railroad Edition of Vortic’s American Artisan Series is a line of fully U.S. made wristwatches powered by restored, lever-set, Railroad Grade, pocket watch movements manufactured by one of the various great American watch companies.
-The all new Railroad Edition watch is available for pre-order now.
+The Railroad Edition of Vortic’s American Artisan Series is a line of fully U.S. made wristwatches powered by restored antique, lever-set, Railroad Grade, pocket watch movements manufactured by one of the various great American watch companies.
+The Railroad Edition features a removable bezel to allow access to the lever system used to set the time.

 How to Set and Wind an Original Antique Railroad Grade Pocket Watch